Frequently Asked Questions

 *Any dog which is showing signs of illness (vomiting, diarrhea, coughing, sneezing, lethargy, etc) should be cleared by a veterinarian before attending any classes or socials, both for their well being as well as the health and safety of all our canine students.

-- If we cannot get you into makeup class, the trainer and/or their assistant will catch you up upon your return.
+- Your trainer and/or their assistant will catch you up upon your return to the best of their ability.
 Most of our classes have a built in “review” time at the start of each class where we warm up with the things we have already learned and often that time can serve to catch up anyone who may have missed class.

 - If your dog is undergoing surgery (castration or spay for example) and won’t be able to attend class, you may come watch your regularly scheduled session without them!
 This way, once they are feeling better, you will know how to proceed with their training and won’t fall behind!